SEO, SEM, PPC, Google Adwords, social media…

 - Middle of the funnel: are looking for more information about a product or service in order to start considering their purchasing options.

 - And bottom of the funnel: need to know the reasons why they should choose a certain product or service, and specifically why it solves their problem.

-Regardless of how brilliant your emails, social posts, and website is, they can always be better.
-A/B testing, or comparing the conversion rates of two versions of your site, is a great way to continually fine-tune your online sales funnel.
+Regardless of how brilliant your emails, social posts, and website are, they can always be better.
+A/B testing, or comparing the conversion rates of two versions of your site, is a great way to fine-tune your online sales funnel.

 You can A/B test everything on your site (and your inbound marketing) including: